Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/Lesson10.md

 In the last lesson, we saw how to use the `map` function with collections (Swift Sequence types).

-Because Optionals are also *container types,* we can also use the `map` function with Optionals guard against `nil`, etc.
+Because Optionals are also *container types,* we can also use the `map` function with Optionals to guard against `nil` (without unwrapping them).

 > You can see how optionals are implemented in the Swift Standard Library by typing "Optional" into any Swift file and ⌘-clicking on it: